damianmoore/django-dynamic-dns/README.md

 Unlike any DNS service I know, this server can return an IP address depending on the location of the client requesting a lookup.
 Say you have a server or some kind of NAS on your home network.
 Most of the time you access it from within your home and would like to address it at 192.168.1.100 to avoid any looping back of packets to the router or internet, improving speed.
 By storing the server's LAN address as well as the WAN address of the router, the internal DNS server can identify if a client requesting a lookup is from the same WAN IP and in that case return the LAN address of the server.

+This DNS server also has a very small TTL value (1 second) so you shouldn't run in to caching issues - note that a lot of external providers will not let you have a TTL less than approximately 5 minutes.

 The built-in DNS server needs to run with suppicient permissions to listen on UDP port 53.
 If you are using a virtualenv you can use a combination of `sudo` and specifying which `python` to use.

     sudo /PATH/TO/VIRTUALENV/bin/python manage.py run_dns_server